QuantomDevs/QuantomOS/README.md

 ### Reporting Issues

-Please report bugs and request features through [GitHub Issues](https://github.com/snenjih/quantomos/issues).
+Please report bugs and request features through [GitHub Issues](https://github.com/QuantomDevs/quantomos/issues).

 ---

 ## License

-This project is licensed under the **ISC License**.
+This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.

 ---